 If you are required to install an interlock device, it will usually be for a period of:

-- One year for a second offense
+- One year for a second drunk driving offense

-- Two years for a third offense
+- Two years for a 3rd offense

 - Three years for a fourth or subsequent offense